hengchu/WikiTextClassifier/blog_post.md

 Text classification is an old, classical problem in the field of *supervised* machine learning--maybe too old.
 It is widely used either commercially: building spam filters, depression detection in social media etc., or as a benchmark task for evaluating newly-designed models in academia.

 Is text classification a solved task?
 The general belief is that it is not.
-What is left there, and how can we improve it?
+What is left out there and how can we improve it?
 In this article, we will discuss our hypotheses for and findings from text classification on DBpedia data.

 ## Why DBpedia?
 **TL; DR**: DBpedia provides categories for entities at different levels of granularity.
 This is awesome for text classification tasks, as we can avoid manual annotation for their topics.